Yajna: Upanishads

-The later Vedic Upanishads expand the idea further by suggesting that Yoga is a form of Yajna (devotion, sacrifice).
-The Shvetashvatara Upanishad in verse 1.5.14, for example, uses the analogy of Yajna materials to explain the means to see one's soul and God, with inner rituals and without external rituals.
+The Shvetashvatara Upanishad in verses 1.13-16, for example, uses the analogy of fire-making to describe meditation as a means of perceiving God and compares the self (atman) to fire latent within the fire-drills.
 It states, "by making one's own body as the lower friction sticks, the syllable Om as the upper friction sticks, then practicing the friction of meditation, one may see the Deva who is hidden, as it were".